Server Hosting - On Premise

 For teaching purposes it is recommended that RONIN be used to quickly spin up a VM environment as this is more cost effective and timely in the scenario where VMs are only required for a short period of time and will be shut down when they are no longer required.

-Costs for RONIN need to be included in school/faculty budgets as usage is charged directly to the relevant school or faculty.
+Costs for RONIN need to be included in school/faculty budgets as usage may be charged directly to the relevant school or faculty if it exceeds the allocated quota of up to US$330 per project per year, which you may be eligible for.
 Visit the RONIN page for more information.

 Who is responsible for on premise VMs?